FlyN-Nick/picoGymWriteups/Reverse Engineering/Vault-door-training/Vault-door-training.md

 ## Solution

-Looking at the source code, we ca see that it checks if the passward is equal to a plaintext string.
+Looking at the source code, we can see that it checks if the passward is equal to a plaintext string.
 However, this is not the entire flag, because the "picoCTF{}" is removed from the input before passing it into the `checkPassword` function.

 ```java
 String input = userInput.substring("picoCTF{".length(), userInput.length()-1); // picoCTF{} is removed with this line